Skip to content

 A Review of Voyage of the Sable Venus and Other Poems by Robin Coste Lewis

-This review first appeared on Fourth & Sycamore.
-Robin Coste Lewis’s National Book Award-winning Voyage of the Sable Venus and Other Poems is a powerful collection that beautifully blends the… Read more “A Review of Voyage of the Sable Venus and Other Poems by Robin Coste Lewis”
+Robin Coste Lewis’s National Book Award-winning Voyage of the Sable Venus and Other Poems is a powerful collection that beautifully blends the personal and the political.
+The book is organized… Read more “A Review of Voyage of the Sable Venus and Other Poems by Robin Coste Lewis”

 A Review of Iliana Rocha’s Karankawa

-This review first appeared on Fourth & Sycamore.
-The Karankawa, as explained briefly in the foreword to Iliana Rocha’s debut poetry collection of that title (University of Pittsburgh Press,… Read more “A Review of Iliana Rocha’s Karankawa”
+The Karankawa, as explained briefly in the foreword to Iliana Rocha’s debut poetry collection of that title (University of Pittsburgh Press, 2015), were a tribe of Indians who… Read more “A Review of Iliana Rocha’s Karankawa”

 Posts navigation